 Student-designed Experiments: Part 2 Helping Students Write an Experimental Procedure

-In this workshop we will pick up where Part 1 of this series left off.
+In this workshop, we will pick up where Part 1 of this series left off.
 We begin with a list of variables our students have identified as potentially impacting a particular phenomenon they have explored.
 Using a think-pair-share process, we will give students the structure needed to write steps for a scientific investigation using the independent variable of their choice.
 Students will work in lab groups to share their ideas and coalesce on an experimental design that addresses their research question.
-With the teachers in this workshop acting as the students we will practice conducting a peer review in an asynchronous (posted class assignment) or synchronous platform (video meeting).
-Although it is not required, this workshop is most suited for teachers who have already taken Part 1 of the Student-designed Experiments series.
-The techniques taught in this workshop can be utilized in either a remote or in-person classroom.
+With the teachers in this workshop acting as the students we will practice conducting a peer review in an asynchronous (as a posted class assignment) or synchronous video or in-person class.
+This workshop is most suited for teachers who have already taken Part 1 of the Student-designed Experiments series but can also be attended as a stand-alone event.

 This 1.5-hour workshop is open to science and math teachers of all grade levels.
 We will focus on employing the Next Generating Science Standards (NGSS) instructional practices for teaching math-infused science.